MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-add-media.md

-# Add an image or video in the Dynamics 365 Guides PC app
+# Add an image or video to a step in the Dynamics 365 Guides PC app

 You can add an image or video in the Dynamics 365 Guides PC app to help an operator with a complex step.
 You could add a diagram, for example, or a short video to explain a difficult process.